blacklanternsecurity/TREVORspray/README.md

         Prep for
         '''
         self.miscparams = {
-            'otherthing': input('What is the other thing?')
+            'otherthing': input("What's that other thing?")
         }
         return True